black2/encryption-method/README.md

 fancygirl
 =========

- All batch 1 in android payroll system , with unaccomplished duties as marked above , please do ahead deadline will be on february 17 , 2014 ..
+ >> Check out the latest edition of codes , make more time to edit, deadline is coming , will be leaving for 3 days next week , pls do improve those comment lines ....

+ regards,
  ~K